defenseunicorns/uds-core/README.md

 ### Quickstart

 A common need is bootstrapping a new UDS Core environment for development or testing.
 The commands below will deploy the latest version of UDS Core.
-See the remaining sections for more details if the different bundles & packages available.
+See the remaining sections for more details on the different bundles and packages available.

 ```bash
 # ARM version